 Industrial CVBS camera | Digital zoom

-Several of skoopia's industrial cameras offer dual output.
-This implies that the cameras offer two video signals parallel.
-This can be beneficial if e.g. an operator requires an immediate visual assessment without any latency, while in the back ground image analysis takes place using the second video output.
+Several of skoopia's industrial cameras offer dual or even triple output.
+This implies that the cameras offer the video signals parallel.
+This can be beneficial if e.g. an operator requires an immediate visual assessment without any latency, while in the back ground image analysis takes place using the additional video output(s).
 Underneath you find the cameras that provide dual video output.

-skoopia name l x b x h name Video output 1 Video output 2
+skoopia name l x b x h name Video outputs 1